Project-Level Conformity and Hot-Spot Analyses

 - To receive email updates about MOVES from EPA, sign up for the MOVES listserv.

-- The MOVES training page contains information MOVES courses and webinars, including: EPA’s two-day, hands-on course geared toward state and local agency staff who will use MOVES for developing SIPs and regional conformity analyses.
+- The MOVES training page contains information MOVES courses and webinars, including: EPA’s Hands-on Training course geared toward state and local agency staff who will use MOVES for developing SIPs and regional conformity analyses.
 The course can be self-reviewed when training sessions are not available.

 - The PM Hot-Spot Training includes how to use MOVES at the project scale (see Module 2).